MicrosoftDocs/sql-docs/docs/big-data-cluster/active-directory-dns-reconciliation.md

 ### No duplication of records

 Internal DNS records in multiple places.
 The only storage for these records is Kubernetes CoreDNS.
-THe BDC internal CoreDNS will do a computational rewriting and forwarding of DNS queries to Kubernetes CoreDNS.
+The BDC internal CoreDNS will do a computational rewriting and forwarding of DNS queries to Kubernetes CoreDNS.

 ### Computational rewriting